Volkamer lemon: Distribution

 It likely originated in Italy and is most widely grown in the United States and Europe, and to a smaller extent in eastern Asia.

 Description

-Like the Rangpur lime and rough lemon, it is a hybrid of a mandarin orange (C. reticulata) and a citron (C. medica), with the citron being the pollen parent and the mandarin being the seed parent.
+Like the Rangpur lime and rough lemon, it is a hybrid of a mandarin orange (Citrus reticulata) and a citron (Citrus medica), with the citron being the pollen parent and the mandarin being the seed parent.
 The fruit is moderately large (around the size of an orange), seedy, round and slightly elongated, and yellow-orange in color.
-The flavor is not as unpleasant as one might expect.
+The flavor is said to be pleasant, although acidic and slightly bitter, with a pleasant fragrance.
 It ripens from winter to early spring.
 The tree is densely branched and high-yielding, often weighed down because of the fruits.
 The leaves are elliptical in shape and the flowers have five white petals.
 It is hardy to USDA zone 9.
 The tree is fast-growing and adaptable to many soil conditions.
 It is not susceptible to tristeza virus, exocortis, or xyloporosis viroids, but is susceptible to citrus nematode and phytophthora root rot but less so than the rough lemon.